Wizards Era Card Erratas

 Slowking’s Mind Games Pokémon Power should only work when Slowking is Active.
 If you play this card as written, it becomes one of the strongest (and most oppressive) Pokémon cards of all time.

-Unown D/Unown M/Unown N (Neo Discovery)
+Unown D, Unown M & Unown N (Neo Discovery)

 All three of these Pokémon Powers should only protect your Unowns: